ivan-kleshnin/spacy-benchmarks/README.md

 ### Conclusion

 The accuracy is dropping, quite a lot.
 Retested with larger NN (see below).
+Might be an undertraining case (`max_steps` capped to 5000).

 ## Architectures: MultiHashEmbed + MaxoutWindowEncoder vs TorchBiLSTMEncoder (2)